Viola Calligaris

-Viola Mónica Calligaris (born 17 March 1996) is a Swiss professional footballer who plays as a right back for Spanish Liga F club Levante UD and the Switzerland national team.
+Viola Mónica Calligaris (born 17 March 1996) is a Swiss professional footballer who plays as a right-back or centre-back for Serie A club Juventus and the Switzerland national team.

-Career

-Club
+Club career

 Calligaris began playing football at FC Giswil in Obwalden at a young age.
 In March 2009, she moved to FC Sachseln and in September of the same year, Calligaris moved to SC Kriens.
 She then went to SC Emmen United.
 In 2012, she began her professional career at SC Kriens.
 In 2013, Calligaris signed with Swiss powerhouse BSC Young Boys.
 For the 2017/18 season, she moved to Atlético Madrid in the Spanish Primera División.

+On 29 June 2023, Paris Saint-Germain announced the signing of Calligaris on a two-year deal until June 2025.

+On 15 January 2024, Calligaris joined Juventus on a loan deal until the end of the season.
+On 7 July 2024, Juventus announced the signing of Calligaris on a permanent deal until June 2026.